 Advanced Audio Coding.
 AAC is the latest audio coding standard, defined in the MPEG-2 standard and is used for high-quality audio compression.
 AAC provides higher quality than MP3 at the same bit rate, or for the same audio quality it uses a 30 percent lower bit rate.
 It supports the coding of multichannel audio, with up to 48 main channels and 16 low-frequency channels.
-The AAC offers three different profiles to facilitate trade off between quality, memory and processing power requirements.
-They are: Main Profile (MP), Low Complexity (LC) and Scalable Sampling Rate (SSR).
-AAC-LC is supported.
+AAC has a profile for Low Complexity (LC) to facilitate trade off between quality, memory and processing power requirements.